ADD CONDITION

 Pregnancy

-There is no information available regarding the use of Mentho Patch Cool during pregnancy, including safety concerns, dosage modifications, or any special precautions that should be taken.
-Healthcare professionals should consider the lack of data when advising pregnant patients and weigh the potential risks and benefits of using this product during pregnancy.
-Women of childbearing potential should be counseled accordingly.
+There is no specific information regarding the use of this medication during pregnancy, including safety concerns, dosage modifications, or special precautions.
+Healthcare professionals should consider the lack of data when prescribing this medication to pregnant patients.
+It is advisable to weigh the potential benefits against any unknown risks to fetal outcomes.
+Women of childbearing potential should be counseled on the importance of effective contraception during treatment and the need to inform their healthcare provider if they become pregnant or plan to become pregnant while on this medication.

 Lactation